Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-112 with a grade of C or better or placement

 Topics for this course include number systems, set theory, logic, methods of proof, combinatorics, relations and functions, algorithms, recursion, and the Fibonacci sequence.
-The TI-89 graphing calculator is required.
+The TI-83 plus or TI-84 plus graphing calculator is required.
+Offered fall and spring.

 MATH 201